spinen/simple-php-web-tester/README.md

 ## Usage

-You can either extend an abstract class that we provide or use the traits that provides the functionality
+You can either extend an abstract class that we provide or use the traits that provides the functionality.

 1. Extend `Spinen\SimplePhpTester\TestCase` so that you will have access to the test.
 2. Mixin the test by `use`ing `Spinen\SimplePhpTester\Browser` and `Spinen\SimplePhpTester\PageAssertions` in your testfile.

 ## Configuration

-The test assume that your web files are in a directory named `public` in directory that you are running phpunit.
+The test assumes that your web files are in a directory named `public`.
 If that is not the case, then you have 3 options...

 1. Add a protected property to your test class named `$web_root` with the name of the directory (i.e. `protected $web_root = 'web';`).
-2. Call `setWebRoot` with the directory realative to the directory that you are running phpunit (i.e. `$this->setWebRoot('web');`).
+2. Call `setWebRoot` with the directory relative to the directory that you are running phpunit (i.e. `$this->setWebRoot('web');`).
 3. Add a protected method to your test class named `determinedFullPath` that builds the full path to the directory of the script being tested.

 ## Assertions